pnguy55/video-tagger/readmes/0) readme-main.md

-deployed on codephony@gmail.com heroku
+deployed on pnguy55@gmail.com heroku stripe is on codephony@gmail.com

-mongo is codephony

-google api is codephony@gmail.com